-With California's Raging Fires, Fear And Devastation
+At Least 23 Dead In California's Raging Wildfires

 In the South

-The bodies of two people have been discovered in Malibu but it is unclear whether their deaths were caused by fire.

-"Right now we have not been able to investigate the situation because the area hasn't been rendered safe yet," L.A.
-County Sheriff's Department Deputy Grace Medrano told NPR.
+About 170,000 residents and 50,000 homes are under evacuation orders that remain in place for Hidden Hills, Calabasas, Agoura Hills, Westlake Village and Malibu, said Los Angeles County Sheriff's Department Chief John Benedict in a press briefing on Saturday.

+In Malibu, investigators are looking into the deaths of two people after their bodies were found "severely burned inside of a stopped vehicle located on a long, residential driveway," Benedict said, but that no further information was available.

-The Woolsey Fire, a brush fire that started Thursday some 500 miles south, grew more than twice its size from Friday to Saturday, spanning 70,000 acres.
+The Woolsey Fire, a brush fire that started Thursday some 500 miles south of the Camp Fire, more than doubled in size from Friday to Saturday.
 It crossed U.S. Highway 101 just a few miles east of Thousand Oaks, where 12 people died in a bar shooting Wednesday night.

 Crews were battling extreme flames on steep terrain.
-By the evening, the fire was still zero percent contained.
+The fire has shrunk to 70,000 acres, up to 5 percent containment compared to this morning's zero percent, according to Cal Fire.

-It sent thousands fleeing after mandatory evacuations in Los Angeles and Ventura counties.
+Flames sent thousands fleeing after mandatory evacuations in Los Angeles and Ventura counties.
 Officials said they had not been able to tally the number of homes that were destroyed, the Los Angeles Times reported, but sheriff's officials in Ventura County put the number at 50 or more.

-Another fire, called Hill Fire, measured a little more than 4,500 acres on Saturday.
+Another fire, called the Hill Fire, measured a little more than 4,500 acres on Saturday.
 "It seems to be stopped and burned into an area where firefighters can get a handle on it," McLean said.
 It traveled into an old burn scar, where a previous fire had passed years ago.
 As it thinned, firefighters were able to get closer and control it — at least temporarily.

+With winds expected to pick up on Sunday, Ventura County Fire Department Chief Mark Lorenzen warned residents to "stay vigilant."

+"These winds will be severe if not more severe than we saw in the last few days," Cal Fire Chief Scott Jalbert said.
+From Sunday through Tuesday, winds are projected to jump to 30 to 40 miles per hour.

 Evacuees